-Successful completion of this course qualifies you to work as a PSA (Patient Services Assistant) in hospitals, or in a range of roles providing assistance to health professional staff with a high level of client care.
-The HLT33115 Certificate III in Health Services Assistance qualification involves the worker in direct client contact, often with patients in a hospital environment, under supervision^.
+Successful completion will enable you to work as a PSA (Patient Services Assistant) in health services assistance roles, in hospitals, or in a range of job roles providing assistance to health professional staff with a high level of client care.
+The HLT33115 Certificate III in Health Services Assistance qualification involves roles where the worker may experience a high level of client contact, often with patients in a hospital environment, working under supervision^.

 - guaranteed placement at leading Melbourne metropolitan hospitals and healthcare organisations

 Phillips Institute also offer a dual qualification pathway with the CHC33015 Certificate III in Individual Support or other health-care qualification, which increases your employment opportunities.
-Call us for more information and to apply 1300 558 837.
+Talk to us about this option when you apply.

 ^ Please note, the job title and type of work for which you may be employed with this qualification will depend on the employing hospital or health care organisation.